AnIrishDuck/fajita/guide/src/2-shapes.md

 ### Shapes Cut Shapes

-This is a bit trickier, but is still relatively easy to reason through.
+This is a bit trickier, but is still relatively straightforward to reason through.

 | ![Two example shapes](./2-shape-examples.png) |
 |:--:|